-VLBA users are strongly encouraged to make post-processing visits to the AOC.
-This is especially recommended for users dealing with data processed on the VLBA correlator.
 Standard NRAO travel reimbursement policy applies to VLBA data reduction trips to the AOC.
-Visitors must contact the AOC travel secretary Eileen Latasa (see Section 26.3) at least one week prior to their visit; this timing is needed to optimize the logistics of visitor accommodation, transportation, workstation use, and AOC staff assistance.
+Visitors must contact the AOC travel secretary Eileen Latasa (see Section 25.4) at least one week prior to their visit; this timing is needed to optimize the logistics of visitor accommodation, transportation, workstation use, and AOC staff assistance.
 Students visiting the AOC for their first VLBI or VLBA post-processing trip must be accompanied by their faculty advisor.

-24 DATA ARCHIVE AND DISTRIBUTION
+23 DATA ARCHIVE AND DISTRIBUTION

 An archive of all output from the VLBA correlator will be maintained at the AOC.
-The user(s) who proposed the observations will retain a proprietary right to the data for a fixed interval, the length of which has not yet been determined.
+The user(s) who proposed the observations will retain a proprietary right to the data for a fixed interval of 18 months following the end of correlation of the last observations requested in the original proposal or a direct extension of that proposal.
 Thereafter, archived data will be available to any user on request.
 Indices are planned to facilitate this access to archival data.